Korabi-dev/30-days-of-lua/days/DataTypes.md

 ### Strings

 Strings are bits of text that can represent anything, it can be a single character, a full sentence, or just random letters and numbers.
-String are sorrounded by quotes ("").
+The string is surrounded by quotes ("") or you could do half quotes ('').

 ### Numbers

-The name is self explanatory, numbers in lua can hold any number between `-2⁶³` up to `2⁶³`.
+The name is self-explanatory, numbers in lua can hold any number between `-2⁶³` up to `2⁶³`.

 ### Booleans
 In lua booleans hold only 2 values, either `true` or `false`, this is the basis for all logical operators such as: if this is true, then do this